metallistov20/modsim-2/README.md

 # SW and HW parts for simulation of 3G-/LTE-modems to test SoHO hadware, ver0.2

+Besides tentative "platform=PC" whoich is used for local testing of algorithms only,

-Bseides "platform=PC", two hardware platforms:
+there are two 'real' hardware platforms:

 a) 'floatless' MC68EZ328-based uCsimm/uClinux (platform=DRAGONBALL)

-b) 'normal Linux' AM3358-based Beagle/Linux (platform=SITARA)
+b) 'BeagleBone Black' AM3358-based Beagle/Linux (platform=SITARA)

 On 'a' the <Port E> is used to sumulate levels of USB 2.0 on CPE#1 gate